Decision Models for Selecting Architecture Patterns and Strategies in Quantum Software Systems: Research Design

-Based on the valuable feedback from these pilot participants, we revised three of the decision models, specifically, Communication, Data Processing, and Fault Tolerance, by adding new architectural patterns (e.g., Quantum Teleportation, Amplitude Encoding, Error Correction) and restructuring decision flows to distinguish fault detection from correction paths.
-Correspondingly, we updated the multiple-choice options in the interview questionnaire to reflect these additions.
-For instance, in the question ``\textit{13) (Multiple Choice) Which of the following architectural patterns have you implemented in your quantum software systems for Communication?}'', ``\textit{30) (Multiple Choice) Which of the following architectural patterns have you implemented in your quantum software systems for Data Processing?}'', and ``\textit{38) (Multiple Choice) Which of the following architectural patterns have you implemented in your quantum software systems for Fault Tolerance?}''.
-We expanded the response options to include newly incorporated patterns and strategies.
-While the overall structure and wording of the interview questions remained unchanged, these adjustments ensured better alignment between the refined models and the evaluation instrument.
-We also improved the visual presentation of the decision models and clarified the technical terms used to improve participant comprehension.
-The pilot interviews were also included in the final interview results because the changes made to the models were relatively minor and did not significantly alter the core concepts evaluated.
-Therefore, the feedback from the pilot phase remained relevant and contributed to the overall insights gathered during the interviews.
+Based on pilot participant feedback, we revised the Communication, Data Processing, and Fault Tolerance decision models by adding new architecture patterns (e.g., Quantum Teleportation Protocol, Amplitude Encoding, and Error Correction) and refining decision flows to distinguish fault detection from fault correction.
+Accordingly, we updated the corresponding questionnaire items Q14, Q31, and Q39, which ask participants, ``\textit{Which of the following architecture patterns have you implemented in your quantum software systems?}'' for these three decision models, by expanding the multiple-choice options to include the newly incorporated patterns and strategies.
+The overall question structure and wording remained unchanged.
+These revisions improved alignment between the refined decision models and the evaluation instrument while enhancing visual presentation and clarifying technical terminology for better participant understanding.

+The pilot interviews were included in the final analysis because the refinements to the interview protocol after the pilot phase were incremental and did not alter the underlying concepts being evaluated.
+To mitigate potential bias, transcripts of the pilot interviews were initially analyzed separately and later independently re-analyzed by the second and third authors.
+The refinements mainly added new response options without altering existing ones, ensuring comparability between pilot and formal interviews.
+The same exclusion criteria (Table \ref{tab:InclusionExclusionCriteriaSelectingValidInterviewResponses}) were applied consistently across both datasets, and no pilot interview responses were excluded.
+We also verified that no pilot interview responses relied on concepts that were later modified or removed.
+These measures ensure consistency, comparability, and objectivity of the interview data across the pilot and formal interview phases, allowing pilot interview data to be included in the final analysis of the interview responses without compromising the validity of the study.